NishilVani/Basic-Login-Signup-API/README.md

 python-engineio,
 python-socketio

-## What it does
+## #What it does
-If  multiple users are signed with same id and one of them changes the password, all others users will be logged out automatically ,Except the one who has the password.
+If multiple users are signed with same id and one of them changes the password, all others users will be logged out automatically ,except the one who has the password.